Moving on After Treatment

 This is a time when you need people you can turn to for strength and comfort.
 This support can come from family, friends, cancer support groups, church groups, online support groups, or counselors.

 Almost everyone who has been through cancer feels better if they get some type of support.
-What’s best for you depends on you.
 Some people feel safe in groups, and others would rather talk in an informal setting, such as church.
 Others may feel more at ease talking with a close friend or counselor.
-Whatever your source of strength or comfort, make sure you have a place to go with your concerns.
+Whatever your source of strength or comfort, make sure you have a place to go with your worries and concerns.

 You can’t change the fact that you have had cancer.
 What you can change is how you live the rest of your life.